 However, but, if no cause is identifiable, that is called idiopathic stammering, this means that it relates only to the person worried and does not fall into any other category.

 The common reason for stress include a major bereavement or loss of a relationship, but almost any unexpected emotional challenge can be a trigger for a speech problem.

 Some people start stammering in early childhood, then stop stammering as they grow up but find it re-occur at some point in their adult life.

 Type of Stutters

 - Sound or Syllable Repetition:- Repeating the first sound, or a few sounds of a word. ( H/h/h/h/he or Tha/Tha/thanks)

-- Whole word Repetitions:- Saying a word more than one time.
+- Whole word Repetition:- Saying a word more than one time.
 (The/The/The)

 - Multiple Word Repetitions:- Saying more than one word more than one time.
 (He went/He went/He went)

-- Prolongations:- Getting Stuck of the first sound of a word for a few seconds.
+- Prolongations:- Getting Stuck in the first sound of a word for a few seconds.
 (Mmmmmmmmonkey)